AskBob's Best of 2015 - Part One

 Wireless devices are everywhere now... from laptops to smartphones, tablets and ebook readers.
 Even printers and hard drives can be connected to a wifi network.
 So it's important to get the best possible signal from your wireless router.
 Here are 10 ways to boost or extend your WiFi signal, and most of them won't cost a penny.
 Oh, and you'll also want to read about Five Wifi Security Mistakes you must avoid.

 I hope you enjoy reading (or re-discovering) each of these, and of course, leave your own comments!
-Tomorrow I'll have Part Two of AskBob's Best of 2014, and then I'll close out the year with a surprise you'll love!
+Tomorrow I'll have Part Two of AskBob's Best of 2015, so stay tuned!

 |For Fun: Buy Bob a Snickers.|